-I managed to find a few posts in a sea of unrelated content that focused on the business leader as a human being instead of the just the normal “how to lead during a time of crises and what to do for your company and team now” articles.
+I managed to find a few posts in a sea of unrelated content that focused on the business leader as a human being.
+Instead of the just the normal “how to lead during a time of crises and what to do for your company and team now” articles.

 It is important to the business and leaders need to consider the professional and emotional wellness of their teams – but who is reciprocating and looking after the their wellness?

-As a business coach, I support and guide business owners and leaders with their decision making and strategies, but maybe there is something more that I can be doing or something that can be done differently, hence my little experiment on the internet.
+As a business coach, I support and guide business owners and leaders with their decision making and strategies.
+But maybe there is something more that I do or something that can be done differently, hence my little experiment on the internet.

 This is indeed sound advice and something that we all should be doing, but the reality is that real life is a bit different.

-Taking a holiday is the last thing on my client’s mind and if they did manage to squeeze in a holiday, the stress would still be there and then bombard them a few days before returning to work as they constantly worry about their business while they are supposed to be relaxing.
+Taking a holiday is the last thing on my client’s mind and if they did manage to squeeze in a holiday.
+The stress would still be there and then bombard them a few days before returning to work.
+They constantly worry about their business while they are supposed to be relaxing.

-What I love most about my work (besides helping entrepreneurs, business owners and leaders grow profitable businesses) and what is more rewarding to me as a person, is the fact that business coaching helps business owners free up their time so that they can start working on the business and not just in the business as an employee.
+What I love most about my work (besides helping entrepreneurs, business owners and leaders grow profitable businesses) and what is more rewarding to me as a person.
+Is the fact that business coaching helps business owners free up their time.
+Therefor they can start working on the business and not just in the business as an employee.

 Having the right business coach, helps build your confidence that the business with your teams focus will run smoothly in your absence so you can take that holiday, work on your personal health and recharge your batteries the way you are supposed to because your business and team is working for you and not the other way around.

 Although the research was conducted overseas, the data accumulated will resonate with most business owners and leaders locally in South Africa.

-Some food for thought; by reviewing the above percentages on how an organization assists leaders in managing stress, I can foresee a catch 22 situation with most of the stress management scenarios if factors such as balance, time management or strategic planning are not incorporated into the daily, weekly or monthly activities of leaders.
+By reviewing the above percentages on how an organization assists leaders in managing stress, I can foresee a catch 22 situation with most of the stress management scenarios if factors such as balance, time management or strategic planning are not incorporated into the daily, weekly or monthly activities of leaders.